Mark Foley (Limerick hurler)

 Mark Foley (born 17 April 1975 in Cork, Ireland) is an Irish sportsperson.
-He plays hurling with his local club Adare and was a member of the Limerick senior inter-county team from 1995 until 2009.
+He plays hurling with his local club Adare and was a member at inter-county level of the Limerick senior team from 1995 until 2009.

 Early life

 Mark Foley was born in Cork in 1975 and when he was nine months old his family moved to Adare, County Limerick.
 He was born into a family that had a great interest in Gaelic games.
 His father would later serve as a selector with the Limerick senior hurling team.
 Foley was educated locally and later attended Mary Immaculate College in Limerick where he studied to be a primary school teacher.
 Here he played on both the college hurling and college football teams.

 Playing career

 Club

 Foley plays his club hurling with his local Adare team.
 He has had much success with the club, winning under-12, under-14, under-16 and minor county medals throughout the late 1980s and early 1990s.
 In 2001 and 2002.
 Foley won back-to-back senior county championship medals with Adare.
 They were beaten in the 2003 final by Patrickswell.
 In 2007 he (and Adare) won a third county senior championship and a fourth in 2008.